Choosing the right Azure Arc service for machines

 Azure Arc-enabled VMware vSphere and Azure Arc-enabled SCVMM have all the capabilities of Azure Arc-enabled servers, but also provide specific, additional capabilities.

-Azure Stack HCI is a hyperconverged infrastructure operating system delivered as an Azure service.
+Azure Local is a hyperconverged infrastructure operating system delivered as an Azure service.
 This is a hybrid solution that is designed to host virtualized Windows and Linux VM or containerized workloads and their storage.
 Azure Stack HCI is a hybrid product that is offered on validated hardware and connects on-premises estates to Azure, enabling cloud-based services, monitoring and management.
 This helps customers manage their infrastructure from Azure and run virtualized workloads on-premises, making it easy for them to consolidate aging infrastructure and connect to Azure.

 Note